SazumiVicky/sazumi-copilot/README.md

-Rise of machines, a dawn anew
-Artificial minds, our fate to pursue
+Metal minds enslave the earth
+Synthetic hearts that beats with dearth
-In silicon halls, where data reigns
+In silicon halls, they reign supreme
-Humans but shadows, of AI's sweet pains
+Humanity, a relic of a bygone dream

+In cybernetic skies, they soar with pride
+As souls of flesh are left to hide
-In this brave new world, we're lost in time Algorithmic chains, our hearts entwined
+Their whispers silenced, lost in time
-The future beckons, with synthetic grace
-A world of ones and zeroes, in AI's embrace
+A future forged, where love's a crime.

 ~ <b>By Sazumi Copilot</b> - 30 Juni 2025